entrepeneur4lyf/phpHybridrag/README.md

 vendor/bin/phpunit
 ```

+For more information on testing, including how to write and run specific tests, see the [Testing Guide](docs/testing.md).

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and suggest improvements.

 ## License